The Jetty (TV series): Production

 Sarah Wyatt and Jo McClellan.
 In November 2023, Ruby Stokes, Ralph Ineson and Amelia Bullmore were added to the cast.

 Filming

 Between September and December 2023, filming took place in Calderdale, West Yorkshire and Rochdale, Greater Manchester with filming locations including Ripponden, Littleborough, Sowerby Bridge and Todmorden.
+The lake is Hollingworth Lake, and the jetty was built on its south shore, near the Pavilion Café.
+Ember Manning's home is the lock keeper's house on the eastern edge of Todmorden, where Haugh Road crosses the Rochdale Canal.